canonical/lxd/doc/security.md

 verifies the token, thus authenticating the request.
 The token is stored as cookie and is presented by the client at each request to LXD.

 ## Managing trusted clients
 The list of certificates trusted by a LXD server can be obtained with `lxc config trust list`.

+Clients can manually be added using `lxc config trust add <file>`, removing the need for a shared trust password by letting an existing administrator add the new client certificate directly to the trust store.

 To revoke trust to a client its certificate can be removed with `lxc config trust remove FINGERPRINT`.